explainers-by-googlers/approximate-geolocation/README.md

 precise location data.
 A corresponding policy-control feature is introduced.

+**Permission Prompt and UI.**
+While this explainer does not go into the details of how the permission prompt and permission settings for geolocation should or could be updated to support approximate geolocation, the expectation is that the user agent surfaces the choice between approximate and precise geolocation to the user.

 **Generate approximate location data.**
 To generate an approximate position estimate the browser should prefer to use the system's approximate location source if available, but may acquire a precise